Bacillus Calmette-Guerin Live, BCG intravesical solution

 What should I watch for while using this medicine?

-Visit your doctor for checks on your progress.
-This drug may make you feel generally unwell.
-Contact your doctor if your symptoms last more than 2 days or if they get worse.
-Call your doctor right away if you have a severe or unusual symptom.
+Visit your health care provider for checks on your progress.
+This medicine may make you feel generally unwell.
+Contact your health care provider if your symptoms last more than 2 days or if they get worse.
+Call your health care provider right away if you have a severe or unusual symptom.